Authentication

 - Never hardcode tokens in client-side code.
 Use Supabase Auth SDK for token management.

-- Refresh tokens before they expire (
+agent-authexchange. - Refresh or re-issue tokens before they expire (

 expires_inis in seconds). - Never use the service role key in client applications.